mrkaleArduinoLib/gbj_appled/README.md

 ## on(), off(), toggle()

 #### Description
-The particular method sets corresponding visibility of the led, either switch it on, off, or changes its state.
+The particular method sets corresponding steady visibility of the led if it is enabled, either switch it on, off, or changes its state.

 #### Syntax
     void on()